 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-- Tape down a large piece of white paper to your table.
+- Step 1: Tape down a large piece of white paper to a table.

-- Create lines, adding a blank space for each domino.
-I used the width of a ruler as my guide.
+- Step 4: Draw up some lines and add a blank space for each domino.
+You can use the width of a ruler if that’ll make it easier.